CPAN-Security/security.metacpan.org/sbom/README.md

 A type of Steward with reduced responsibilities.
 Cares about the ongoing security of the code.
-Typically only conserned with updating dependencies or applying security fixes.
+Typically only concerned with updating dependencies or applying security fixes.
 Works with the Author primarily, and may take responsibility on their behalf when it comes to security concerns.